Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - options: **Manual** (You create a new storage account in ZRS and copy data from LRS - This will lead to a small downtime) or **live migration** (You request that to Microsoft, there is no downtime for a live migration)
     - You can change the migration settings for a storage account by clicking the configuration of storage account and then modifying "replication"
     - Note that the acccess tier cannot be "Archive" for a blob in the storage account when you are updating the replication
+    - Live replication can only be performed with LRS or GRS replication

+## Azure Virtual Machine Service

+- The general concept is that you deploy virtual machines into a virtual network - The network has an interface with a private and public IP and is protected by firewall in the form of a network security group

+- **Virtual Machines**
+    - **Bsics tab**
+        - select subscription - note that every resource must have a subscription and a resource group
+        - Name the machine, select availabilty zoon where the latency is likely to be the least
+        - Availability options - no redundancy required